The Vibrant Ruby Slippers Oakleaf Hydrangea

 • Location: Choose a site with moist, fertile, well-draining soil and full sun to partial shade - oakleaf hydrangeas need some sun to bloom.

 • Watering: Keep the soil consistently moist, especially during the first two growing seasons.
-Though oakleaf hydrangeas are drought tolerant once established, they prefer moist soil and benefit from regular watering, particularly during dry periods (See “How to Water Your Plants” for help in determining a watering schedule).
+Though oakleaf hydrangeas are drought tolerant once established, they prefer moist soil and benefit from regular watering, particularly during dry periods.
+Are you in a drought?
+Check the U.S. Drought Monitor map.

 • Mulch: Apply a layer of organic mulch around the base of the plant to retain moisture, suppress weeds, and regulate soil temperature.